-Ludwig van Beethoven died today in 1827.
+Though there's some controversy over the exact date, it's believed that Ludwig van Beethoven was born today in 1770.
 If any composer deserves to be called a revolutionary, it is Beethoven.
 He carried through what was probably the greatest single revolution in modern music and changed the way music was composed and listened to.
 This is music that does not calm, but shocks and disturbs.
 Writing in 2006, Alan Woods describes how the world into which Beethoven was born was a world in turmoil, a world in transition, a world of wars, revolution and counter-revolution: a world like our own world.

 "Beethoven is the friend and contemporary of the French Revolution, and he remained faithful to it even when, during the Jacobin dictatorship, humanitarians with weak nerves of the Schiller type turned from it, preferring to destroy tyrants on the theatrical stage with the help of cardboard swords.
 Beethoven, that plebeian genius, who proudly turned his back on emperors, princes and magnates - that is the Beethoven we love for his unassailable optimism, his virile sadness, for the inspired pathos of his struggle, and for his iron will which enabled him to seize destiny by the throat."
 (Igor Stravinsky)

 If any composer deserves the name of revolutionary it is Beethoven.
 The word revolution derives historically from the discoveries of Copernicus, who established that the earth revolves around the sun, and thus transformed the way we look at the universe and our place in it.
 Similarly, Beethoven carried through what was probably the greatest single revolution in modern music.
 His output was vast, including nine symphonies, five piano concertos and others for violin, string quartets, piano sonatas, songs and one opera.
 He changed the way music was composed and listened to.
 Right to the end, he never ceased pushing music to its limits.